 Some other washing machine tips:

-Typically, comforters are washed with a mild detergent on the delicate cycle, but double check (and follow) the manufacturer’s recommendations.
+Wash comforters with a mild detergent on the delicate cycle.
+And double-check (and follow) the manufacturer’s recommendations.

 Select the hottest temperature recommended on the label to ensure germs and dust mites are eliminated.